drcrook1/BioInformatics/Data/README.md

 Before contributing to this project, please watch the following video to understand the very high level generic form of the architecture: https://aka.ms/iotanalytics

-#IMPORTANT
-High level naming conventions:

-Project Prefix .
-Primary Section .
-Specific High .
-Specific Low

-BioInfo.App.Library.Analytics  would be a good example of this naming convention.

-BioInfo.Web.Api.Services is another good example of this naming convention.